-This article will assist you with migrating a website from another web host to InMotion Hosting.
+This article will assist you with migrating a website from another web hosting company to InMotion Hosting.
 Please see our other article if your previous hosting provider uses cPanel.

-Also, if you are moving a WordPress website to us, we have a guide in our WordPress Education channel titled “Migrating your Existing WordPress site to InMotion Hosting”
+Also, if you are moving a WordPress website to us, we have a guide in our WordPress Education channel titled “Easily Move WordPress Site to New Server“

 The time frame to complete this process can really vary based on factors such as the size of your website/database, or download limitations set by your old host.

 Evaluate your Site

 The first thing you’ll want to do is evaluate your site.
 You’ll want to find out where in your previous host which folder your website files are stored.
 You will also want to find out if you are using any databases, and if so, how you can obtain a backup of them.
 It is best to contact your current hosting company to obtain this information as it does vary from web host to web host.

 Download your Website Files

 Next, you’ll want to download your website files from your previous host to your desktop.
 We recommend that you use FTP to perform this step.
 For more help with using FTP, please see the following link:

 If your website uses databases, you’ll want to obtain a backup of your databases.
 Instructions for doing this vary from host to host, so you’ll want to contact your previous host for assistance with this.

 In case your old host offers phpMyAdmin like us, here is a link to a helpful article that covers How to Export a Database using phpMyAdmin.